mostafafaheem/mostafafaheem/README.md

 <h1 align="center">Hi, I'm Mostafa 👋</h1>

 <p align="center">
-  A passionate developer and an avid learner currently focusing on Applied AI, I'm always willing to using what I learn for the common good, open to contributing on impactful projects, and thrilled at the prospect of meeting new people through that process
+  A passionate developer and an avid learner currently focusing on Applied AI, I'm always willing to use what I learn for the common good, open to contributing on impactful projects, and thrilled at the prospect of meeting new people in the process
 </p>

 <p align="center">